furstenheim/articles/go-fizz-buzz/README.md

 ### Bonus.
 Batch processing
 The standard question for FizzBuzz is to compute it for all numbers from 1 to 100.
 In that case we can even skip the division by 15.

 That's all.
 Thanks for reading I hope that you enjoyed it.
+You can find the go code in my [github account](https://github.com/furstenheim/articles/tree/master/go-fizz-buzz).